START YOUR PROJECT

 • Switch Stands

 When it comes to which type of steel is used, galvanized or weathering, inside a substation, I won’t say that you will never see weathering steel, but it is very rare.
 Weathering steel is used more in transmission structures than substations.
 One of the main reasons is that aesthetically, galvanized steel “looks” better inside a substation.
-Typically a substation is surrounded by a fence and has a metal building inside as well as the white rock on the ground surrounding it.
+Typically, a substation is surrounded by a fence and has a metal building inside as well as the white rock on the ground surrounding it.
 So the look of weathering steel, which is usually a dark brown color, aesthetically, goes better with a transmission line running through the woods to blend in versus in a substation.

 Beginners Guide